 Assignments, Assumptions, Expectations, and Guesses....oh my!

-Narratives about gender that say an adult or doctor made a guess about a baby’s gender based on their body is not a true statement.
+Narratives about gender, especially in children's books, that say an adult or doctor made a guess about a baby’s gender based on their body is not a true statement.
 In our current culture gender assignments/expectations are attached to sex assignments.
 These are not guesses or assumptions.
+Guess narratives trivialize the pressure of conformity, sidestep systemic and personal responsibility, and preserve privilege.

 Why is this important to understand?

-From a nature-based, holistic, and decolonized perspective, having accurate context of systemic oppression is key.
+From a nature-based, decolonized and holistic perspective, having accurate context of systemic oppression is key.
 In an equitable world we wouldn’t be doing ANY of these things above.

 BUT, if we don’t understand how labels at birth are currently determined and what they are based on - stereotypes, behavior requirements, and privilege - we do not have accurate context to understand why oppression is happening and continues to happen to anyone who does not conform.

-Without context, all the responsibility for oppression then rests on an individual’s body instead of where it should be placed - on the system and its assignments.
+Without context, all the responsibility for oppression then rests on an individual’s body, and specifically on the trans body for not conforming to a false binary, instead of where it should be placed - on the oppressive system and its assignments.

 Get the Coloring Page